MrFredber/FOS/README.md

 ## Known issues

--System/Explorer crash if all the items (files and folders) do not fit on the screen
+	The FOS loader does not let you know if an error has occurred in the script that is in startup The context menu should offer rational options (for example, do not suggest editing a folder) The item deletion dialog does not delete shortcuts and folders on the desktop, and shortcuts in Explorer

 If you see a bug, create an issue in this repository.